 - How do I find cheap commercial truck insurance coverage in California?

 We’ve done the homework for you.
-Here are the five best commercial truck insurers in California for different reasons.
+Here are the six best commercial truck insurers in California for different reasons.

 - Progressive: The best overall provider of commercial truck insurance in California

 - Simply Business: Best for truckers who want to compare quotes quickly